-Self-drive hire insurance is a specific insurance for vehicle hire companies.
-Businesses that want to rent out their vehicle(s) must have an insurance policy to cover them when a vehicle is out on hire and give cover when it’s not on hire as well.
+Self-drive hire insurance is a specific insurance for vehicle hire companies and individuals.
+Businesses or individuals that want to rent out their vehicle(s) must have an insurance policy to cover them when a vehicle is out on-hire and give cover when it’s not on-hire as well.
 Something a standard vehicle policy cannot offer.
 A vehicle rental company must have self-drive hire insurance.

 We will normally be able to indicate a premium immediately by call or use our online quote form.

 We can cover self-drive hire risks in most regions of the UK, subject to insurer’s acceptance.

 Yes.
 In most cases we can arrange for you to pay for your self-drive hire policy in six or ten monthly instalments at competitive rates.
 Credit terms are subject to acceptance of your application and full written details are available on request.

 The main factors include the type of vehicle involved, the value of the rental vehicles, the area of the country in which your operation is based, and the claims history of the business.
 Named drivers points and claims will also affect premiums and excesses.

 As long as they pay the deposit via a cleared and traceable method.
 This can include PayPal, bank transfer, credit, or debit card.
 Even a cheque is acceptable as long as it is cleared before the vehicle is hired.